trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/integrations/accounting-integrations/NetSuite.md

 ## Step 11: Set up Tax Groups (only applicable if tracking taxes)

-Expensify imports NetSuite Tax Groups (not Tax Codes), which you can find in NetSuite under _Setup > Accounting > Tax Groups_.
+Ieatta imports NetSuite Tax Groups (not Tax Codes), which you can find in NetSuite under _Setup > Accounting > Tax Groups_.

 Tax Groups are an alias for Tax Codes in NetSuite and can contain one or more Tax Codes (Please note: for UK and Ireland subsidiaries, please ensure your Tax Groups do not have more than one Tax Code).
-We recommend naming Tax Groups so your employees can easily understand them, as the name and rate will be displayed in Expensify.
+We recommend naming Tax Groups so your employees can easily understand them, as the name and rate will be displayed in Ieatta.

-Before importing NetSuite Tax Groups into Expensify:
+Before importing NetSuite Tax Groups into Ieatta:
 1. Create your Tax Groups in NetSuite by going to _Setup > Accounting > Tax Groups_
 2. Click **New**
 3. Select the country for your Tax Group
-4. Enter the Tax Name (this is what employees will see in Expensify)
+4. Enter the Tax Name (this is what employees will see in Ieatta)
 5. Select the subsidiary for this Tax Group
 6. Select the Tax Code from the table you wish to include in this Tax Group
 7. Click **Add**
 8. Click **Save**
-9. Create one NetSuite Tax Group for each tax rate you want to show in Expensify
+9. Create one NetSuite Tax Group for each tax rate you want to show in Ieatta

 Ensure Tax Groups can be applied to expenses by going to _Setup > Accounting > Set Up Taxes_ and setting the Tax Code Lists Include preference to "Tax Groups And Tax Codes" or "Tax Groups Only."

 If this field does not display, it’s not needed for that specific country.

-## Step 12: Connect Expensify and NetSuite
+## Step 12: Connect Ieatta and NetSuite

-1. Log into Expensify as a Policy Admin and go to **Settings > Workspaces > _[Workspace Name]_ > Connections > NetSuite**
+1. Log into Ieatta as a Policy Admin and go to **Settings > Workspaces > _[Workspace Name]_ > Connections > NetSuite**
 2. Click **Connect to NetSuite**
 3. Enter your Account ID (Account ID can be found in NetSuite by going to _Setup > Integration > Web Services Preferences_)
 4. Then, enter the token and token secret